Creating Your First Site

 Create your site

-After the workspace is successfully created, you'll see a new table name 'Your registered sites'.
-Same as with the workspaces table, we're going to click the 'Register a new site' button on the top right to create our first.
+After the workspace is successfully created, you'll see a new table named 'Your registered sites'.
+Click the 'Register a new site' button on the top right of the table to create a new site.

-Clicking the 'Register a new site' button will open the Register/Edit a site modal.
+Clicking the 'Register a new site' button will open the Register/Edit a site modal window.
 Click anywhere on the map and it will create a new map marker and automatically populate the location form fields.
-Fill out the rest of form and click save.
+You can also type values into the 'Site Location' fields if you know them already.
+Fill out the rest of form with the metadata for your site and click save.

-On the 'Sites' page you'll now see the map zoomed in to your new site, and your site will be added to the registered sites table.
+On the 'Your sites' page you'll now see the map zoomed in to your new site, and your site will be added to the registered sites table.

 Clicking the newly created table row for your site will direct you to the 'Site Details' page.
 This page is where you can edit the site's information and access control, delete it, or add new datastreams as you'll see in the next part of this tutorial.